flowchart TB

 - Limit.
 Treats the firm as a sum of dyads; under-weights structure, technology and external pressure.

-A close cousin of the interpersonal approach, but with the group — not the individual — as the unit.
-Its founders are social psychologists: Kurt Lewin (group dynamics, force-field analysis), Muzafer Sherif (autokinetic norm experiments) and George Homans (The Human Group, 1950).
+A close cousin of the interpersonal approach, with the group — not the individual — as the unit.
+Its founders are social psychologists:

-Chester Barnard, president of New Jersey Bell and author of The Functions of the Executive (1938), defined the firm as a cooperative social system — a consciously coordinated activity of two or more people (barnard1938?).
-He gave management three foundational ideas.
+Chester Barnard, president of New Jersey Bell, in The Functions of the Executive (1938), defined the firm as a cooperative social system — a consciously coordinated activity of two or more persons.
+His three foundational ideas are the most-tested attribution under this approach.

 | Idea | What it says |